-Smartphone experiment tracks whether our life story is written in our gut bacteriaJuly 25th, 2014 in Medical research /
+Smartphone experiment tracks whether our life story is written in our gut bacteriaJuly 25, 2014 in Medicine & Health / Medical research

 Life events such as visiting another country or contracting a disease cause a significant shift in the make-up of the gut microbiota – the community of bacteria living in the digestive system, according to research published in the open access journal Genome Biology.